Last updated on April 27th, 2020 at 09:11 pm

 Cricut Explore Air 2

-This is the Cricut Explore that I have (in addition to my Maker), and I must say that I love it.
+This is the Cricut Explore Air 2 that I have (in addition to my Maker), and I must say that I love it.
 At $299, though, I know it might be out of the price range of some users.
+Thankfully it’s almost always on sale—sometimes as low as $179!

 Cricut Explore Air

-Cricut Explore Air is a step down, butoffers you the two things that the Cricut Explore One below does not—it is Bluetooth-enabled so you don’t have to plug it into your device, and it has the secondary tool holder, so you can write and cut or score and cut at the same time.
-At $249, I think it’s worth the upgrade to get these two extra features, but you may decide that they aren’t worth it for what you want to do with your Cricut.
+This machine is no longer available from Cricut, but can be found used.
+Cricut Explore Air is a step down from the Air 2, but offers you the two things that the Cricut Explore One below does not—it is Bluetooth-enabled so you don’t have to plug it into your device, and it has the secondary tool holder, so you can write and cut or score and cut at the same time.

 Cricut Explore One